 Moto Morini 350 Kanguru and 500 Camel

-The Moto Morini Camel and Kanguru both have excellent agility off road or on twisty back roads.
-They also both have the torque to carry a reasonable load of luggage.
+The Moto Morini Camel and Kanguru get an honourable mention here. *Both have excellent agility off road or on twisty back roads and both have the torque to carry a reasonable load of luggage.

-If you were lucky and got a good one they could be great bikes.
-Unfortunately Moto Morini were plagued by production problems.
-Poor consistency meant sales were never high.
+If you got a good one they could be great bikes, but they were plagued by production problems and poor consistency meant sales were never very high.

 If you want Traction Control, ABS and all the advantages of a modern bike then you can go for the Ducati Multistrada V4, BMW R1250 GS Adventure or even a Harley Davidson Pan America.
 This list gives you some great alternatives to think about though.
 Bigger Isn’t Always Better.

 I would really love a V Strom 650 that weighed just 150kg.
-Why is it that 35 years after the Laverda Atlas most adventure bikes weigh in at almost 200kg?
+Why is it that 35 years after the Laverda Atlas most adventure bikes weigh in at well over 200kg?

 Why not join us at the BAREBONESMC forum on Facebook.
 It gives you FREE access to a helpful group of riders and mechanics from across the world.
 The group began in the UK but has now become a worldwide phenomenon.
 So whether you are buying, selling, or simply want advice, there really is no better place to go for anything motorcycle.

-Why not take a look around the Adventure Bikes Store You will find the best collection of Adventure Motorcycles products and designs available anywhere.
+Take a look around the Adventure Bikes Store too.
+You will find the best collection of Adventure Motorcycles t-shirts and designs available anywhere.
 22 Fantastic designs on T-Shirts Face Masks and Neck Gaiters.
 From Minimal Logo’s to Original line drawings there is something for every Adventure Rider to celebrate their spirit of adventure.

 Designed by Bikers for Bikers.